phorton1/base-apps-artisan/docs/devices.md

 - type
 - services (hash by serviceType)

-It provides the following methods:
+The DeviceManager provides the following methods:

 - addService()
 - findService()